Capital punishment in Australia: Queensland

 A total of 94 people were hanged in the Moreton Bay/Queensland region from 1830 until 1913.
 The last person hanged was Ernest Austin on 22 September 1913 for the rape and murder of 11-year-old Ivy Mitchell.

-The only woman to be hanged was Ellen Thompson on 13 June 1887; she was hanged alongside her lover, John Harrison, for murdering her husband William.
+The only woman to be hanged was Ellen Thompson (born 1846–1847?) on 13 June 1887; she was hanged alongside her lover, John Harrison, for murdering her husband William.
+The likelihood of a miscarriage of justice in the conviction and sentence is explored by Vashti Farrer who concluded: "the scales were weighted her as the stereotypical "loose woman" capable of murder".

 In 1922, Queensland became the first part of the British Commonwealth to abolish the death penalty.
+The Legislative Assembly of Queensland voted 33 to 30 to abolish the death penalty.

 South Australia

 The Adelaide Gaol was the site of forty-four hangings, from Joseph Stagg on 18 November 1840 to Glen Sabre Valance, murderer and rapist, on 24 November 1964.
 Three executions also occurred at Mount Gambier Gaol, five at country locations out of Port Lincoln, three at Franklin Harbor, one at Streaky Bay and two at Fowler's Bay.

 Two Ngarrindjeri men were controversially executed by hanging along the Coorong on 22 August 1840, after a drumhead court-martial conducted by Police Commissioner O'Halloran on the orders of Governor George Gawler.
 The men were found to be guilty of murdering the twenty-five survivors of the shipwreck Maria a few months before.

 Elizabeth Woolcock, the only woman ever to have been executed under South Australian law, was hanged on 30 December 1873.
 Her body was not released to the family and was buried between the inner and outer walls of the prison, identified by a number and the date of the execution.

 In the late 1950s, Don Dunstan became well known for his campaign against the death penalty being imposed on Max Stuart, who was convicted of rape and murder of a young girl, opposing then-Premier Thomas Playford IV over the matter.

 In 1976, under the premiership of then-Premier Dunstan, the Criminal Law Consolidation Act 1935 (SA) was modified so that the death sentence was changed to life imprisonment.
+The Legislative Assembly voted 28 to 16 votes.